arunraj6/git-advanced-commands/README.md

 The command that automatically push/ pull the tags, don’t need to do separately:

      git config --global push.followTags true

+## Contributing <span id="contributing"></span>

+### Start contributing right now:

+We accept different contributions, including some that don't require you to write a single line of code.
+For more details about this process, please check out [Getting Started with Contributing](/CONTRIBUTING.md).

 ## Contributors <span id="contributors"></span>